goFrendiAsgard/chimera-framework/README.md

 command: node add.js
 ```

-You can even write this:
+You can also write the process as:
 ```yaml
 command: (a, b) -> node add.js
 ```

-or even this:
+or even:

 ```yaml
 (a, b) -> node add.js